HenryLin512/capstone-project-calorie-hawk/README.md

 * Then you will see a lot of red errors popping off because of  missing dependencies.
 Then type in the terminal the command below:

                       npm install

+⚠️ Caution: if the terminal (Powershell) said "didn't find npm," means Node.js may not be installed or installed on a different command prompt from Powershell.
+     ==> So use the terminal that you used to installed Node.js on.

 👉 Step 3 — Install Firebase